 This is laughable coming from an E.U. official.

 From automobiles to agriculture to aluminum, the trade bloc has instituted thousands of import taxes, imposed numerous bilateral agreements, and upheld the common agricultural policy for years.
 Whether it is a 28.5% duty on Chinese steel or tariff rate quotas on sugar, it is evident that E.U. officials do not have a fervor for free trade, but rather government-managed trade.

 Whenever the likes of Juncker or German Chancellor Angela Merkel talk of the single market, you must never be fooled into thinking it equates to a free market.

 By criticizing Trump for his approach to trade, the E.U. is spotlighting its own hypocrisy.
 Since the body has been protectionist since its inception, these bureaucrats are just inflicted with Trump Derangement Syndrome.
 If they were really opposed to Trump’s efforts, they would eliminate tariffs, abolish quotas, and commit to genuine free trade.

 If Trudeau and Juncker were students of Murray Rothbard, then any true free market advocate would run to their defense and join them in advocating government-free trade that would make the “Enemy of the State” proud.
 But this isn’t what’s been going on.
 They’re only engaging in anti-Trumpism, and this disease will only harm businesses and consumers worldwide.
 When Trump issues an executive order to apply a new tariff, Ottawa and Brussels should just keep quiet.
 Any opposition would be hypocritical.

 What are your thoughts on the global trade war?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com